michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.8.3 =
+- Fixed an issue that array elements of sub-menu items without a key added with the `pages_{class name}` filter were not processed properly.
 - Fixed an issue that a class creating a root menu page must be instantiated prior to a class adding a sub-menu page with the `setRootMenuPageBySlug()` method by passing the class name of the root menu page.

 = 3.8.2 - 2016/08/25 =